Antonio Pipkin

-Antonio Pipkin (born July 19, 1995) is an American former professional football quarterback.
-He played college football at Tiffin.
-Pipkin was a member of the Arizona Cardinals of the National Football League (NFL), and the Montreal Alouettes, Edmonton Football Team, Toronto Argonauts, BC Lions, Hamilton Tiger-Cats, and Saskatchewan Roughriders of the Canadian Football League (CFL).
+Antonio Pipkin (born July 19, 1995) is an American former professional football player who was a quarterback in the Canadian Football League (CFL) with the Montreal Alouettes, Toronto Argonauts, BC Lions, Hamilton Tiger-Cats, and Saskatchewan Roughriders.
+He played college football for the Tiffin Dragons.

+Early life

+Antonio Pipkin was born on July 19, 1995.
+He attended Thea Bowman Leadership Academy in Gary, Indiana.

 College career

 Pipkin played quarterback for Tiffin University from 2014 to 2016.
 As a freshman in 2014, Pipkin completed 33 out of 54 pass attempts (61.1%) for 231-yards and one touchdown with three interceptions.
 In 2015, Pipkin became the Dragon's starting quarterback and finished the season with 250 completions out of 390 attempts (64.1%) for a career-high 3,227 passing yards and 32 touchdown and six interceptions in 11 games and 11 starts.
 He returned for his junior season in 2016 and completed 216 passes, out of 333 pass attempts (64.9%) for 2,534 passing yards.
 Pipkin also had 25 touchdown passes and six interceptions in 11 games and 11 starts.
 He finished his college career with a total of 499 pass completions, 777 pass attempts (64.2%), 58 touchdown passes, and 15 interceptions in 23 games and 23 starts.